ektrah/nsec/docs/install.md

 Please note:

-1. For Windows, the
+1. On Windows, the
    [Microsoft Visual C++ Redistributable for Visual Studio 2015, 2017, 2019, and 2022](https://learn.microsoft.com/en-US/cpp/windows/latest-supported-vc-redist)
    is required.
-This is part of the .NET SDK but might not be present on a clean Windows installation.
+This is part of Visual Studio and the .NET SDK but might not be present on a clean Windows installation.

 2. The AES-GCM implementation in NSec is hardware-accelerated and may not be available on all architectures.
 Support can be determined at runtime using